Giaddon/qbnfrontend/notes.md

 Actually, above 50 it's =((POWER(MIN(50,B3)+1,2)-(MIN(50,B3)+1))/2)+(MAX(0,B3-50)*50), because the most points needed to increase one level is 50.
 The naive way might be to have a quality tied to another quality, but that adds a whole lot of data entry for what one would expect to be a really common function.
 I would just think Pyramid-type Qualities need to take two variables - one for the actual level, one for the change points, and have a formula govern their relationship.
 (To keep things uniform, Additive-type Qualities might as well also take two variables - but there, the formula for the relationship between change points and level is 1:1 instead of the more complicated Pyramid-type formula.)

+When the player clicks an action:

+1. Determine the type of action.
+Context / Modify / Challenge.
+- Context
+-- Find the new context.
+-- Prepare the actions.
+-- Set it as the active context.

+- Modify
+-- Go through each change and apply them.
+-- Show the result.
+-- Clear the context if remain not applied.

+- Challenge.
+-- Perform the challenge.
+-- Apply the results.
+-- Show the results.
+-- Clear the context if remain not applied.